 - where (generic type constraint)

+Keywords in c# also include literals.
 They apply to the current instance of an object.

-These keywords are applied to parameters of a function/ method.
+Method parameters are applied to parameters of a function/ method.
 They include:

 Here is a list of these: